Chen-style tai chi: Xinyi Hunyuan tai chi

 Chen-style Xinyi Hunyuan tai chi (陈式心意混元太极拳), called Hunyuan tai chi for short, was created by Feng Zhiqiang (冯志强; 1928–2012; 10th generation master of Chen-style tai chi and 2nd generation master of Beijing Chen-style tai chi), one of Chen Fake's senior students and a student of Hu Yaozhen (胡耀貞; 1897–1973).
 It is much like the traditional forms of the Beijing branches of Chen-style tai chi with an influence from Xing Yi Quan and Qigong, learned from Hu Yaozhen and Tongbeiquan, learned in his youth.
 Feng, who died on 5 May 2012, was widely considered the foremost living martial artist of the Chen tradition.

 "Hun Yuan" refers to the strong emphasis on circular, "orbital" or spiraling internal principles at the heart of this evolved Chen tradition.
 While such principles already exist in mainstream Chen-style, the Hun Yuan tradition develops the theme further.
 Its teaching system pays attention to spiraling techniques in both body and limbs, and how they may be harmoniously coordinated together.

 Specifically, the style synthesizes Chen-style tai chi, Xinyi, and Tongbeiquan (both Qigong and, to a lesser degree, martial movements), the styles studied by Feng Zhiqiang at different times.
 Outwardly, it appears similar to the New Frame Chen forms and teaches beginners/seniors a 24 open-fist form as well as a 24 Qigong system.

 The training syllabus also includes 35 Chen Silk-Reeling and condensed 38 and 48 open-fist forms in addition to Chen Fake's (modified) Big Frame forms (83 and 71).

-The Hunyuan tradition is internationally well organized and managed by Feng's daughters and his long-time disciples.
-Systematic and comprehensive theory/practice international teaching conventions are held yearly.
+The Hunyuan tradition is internationally organized and managed by Feng's daughters and his long-time disciples.
+Systematic international theory/practice teaching conventions are held yearly.
 Internally trained instructors teach tai chi for health benefits with many also teaching Chen martial-art applications.
-Feng's specially trained "disciple instructors" teach Chen internal martial art skills of the highest level.
+Feng's specially trained "disciple instructors" teach advanced Chen internal martial art skills.

 Grandmaster Feng in his late years rarely taught publicly but devoted his energies to training Hun Yuan instructors and an inner core of nine "disciples" that included Cao Zhilin, Chen Xiang, Pan Houcheng, Wang Fengming and Zhang Xuexin.

 Han Kuiyuan (韩奎元; 1948-), who is another recognized disciple of Feng Zhiqiang (and formerly Tian Xiuchen), has been teaching Chen style Xinyi Hunyuan tai chi in Hungary since 1997.

 Another prominent disciple of Grandmaster Feng Zhiqiang was Grandmaster Yaron Benyamini (b.
 1961), who was awarded 9th Duanwei in 2001.
 He studied combat techniques and applications directly under Grandmaster Feng.
 Later, he became a formal disciple (dìzǐ 弟子) of Grandmaster Ma Hong, a renowned student of Chen Zhaokui.